|Common Name(s)||Four Corners potato, Colorado wild potato, Arizona wild potato, Sego|

 Some people seem to have some rather romantic notions about this species, based upon the number of inquiries that we receive from people who want to find some to grow as food.
-Unfortunately, S. jamesii has pretty high levels of glycoalkaloids relative to the domesticated potato.
+Unfortunately, at least some clones of S. jamesii have pretty high levels of glycoalkaloids relative to the domesticated potato.
 It would be easy to get sick from eating it.
 Apparently, it was traditionally eaten with clay or processed in some fashion and used dried (White 1944, Moerman 1998) in order to eliminate some of the glycoalkaloids.
-Many people report eating this species without ill effect and I have done so myself.
-Still, I would recommend against consuming large quantities until we know more about its glycoalkaloid content.
+Many people report eating this species without ill effect and I have done so myself, although I got a few plants with tubers that were noticeably better in 2018.
+I recommend against consuming large quantities until we know more about its glycoalkaloid content.

 Solanum jamesii grows in the high desert of the southwest United States and northern Mexico.
 It is adapted to dry conditions, growing in sandy soils, with hot days and cold nights.
 In the wild, S. jamesii usually sprouts during the rainy season in July and August (Kinder 2017).
 Plants flower and fruit from June to October (Spooner 2004).
 In cultivation, with irrigation, it can be started much earlier in the year.

-I haven’t had much luck getting S. jamesii to flower in this climate.
+I haven’t had much luck getting S. jamesii to flower in this climate, which is unusual, since virtually every other wild potato flowers well here.
 Our spring and summer temperatures may be too cool for it.
 So far, only about 1 in 20 plants have flowered and those only briefly.
 Bamberg (1995) found that at least some accessions of S. jamesii flower better at high temperatures than under typical temperate growing conditions.
 Flowering was better when greenhouse temperatures exceeded 100 degrees F for several hours during the day.
 Pollen viability was also about the same regardless of temperature in several accessions, although markedly lower in others.

 As is true of most diploid potato species, S. jamesii is an outbreeder.